tonywoode/quickPlay/qp/tools/Multiloader/README.txt

 Here are some notes for advanced use:

 * remember that 7zip, Deamon tools and Winmount need to be at the default install locations ie: C:\Program Files\Winmount\Winmount.exe - the functions that use the progs won't work unless they are
-* some of the more "exotic" game names you might want to select "use short name (8:3) for exe's" in QP or call "shortrom" - this just makes the command line shorter as over a certain character limit it will refuse to work or error.
+* some of the more "exotic" game names you might want to select "use short name (8:3) for exe's" in QP and/or call "shortrom" - this just makes the command line shorter as over a certain character limit it will refuse to work or error.
 This only applies to a very few systems' games
-* Includes a compiled autoHK script (forciblyunmount.exe) that gets around a problem with winmount where if you have multiple explorer windows open it pulls up a prompt when you exit the game.
+* Includes a compiled autoHK script (forciblyunmount.exe) that gets around a bug with winmount where if you have multiple explorer windows open it pulls up a prompt when you exit the game.
 * works with 64-bit default install locations for the apps it uses, or 32-bit default install locations, prefers 64-bit locations
 * has an ini file for standalone use where you can state the path to your emulator (just put e.g.: dolphin.exe if your running it from the emulator directory).
 Then you don't need quickplay - you can just drag an image file onto the script. (good for testing)
 * Its just a compiled cmd script with icon and the autohk script added - see the source folder for the full soure code (you don't need this folder)